Bundaberg Regional Airport

-The region is serviced by one commercial airline, Qantaslink and a number of Charter Operators.
+The region is serviced by two commercial airlines, Qantaslink and Virgin Australia, and a number of Charter Operators.

-Regular Qantaslink services fly in and out of Bundaberg with approximatley 27 services per week.
+Regular Qantaslink and Virgin Australia services fly in and out of Bundaberg (connecting to Brisbane) with approximately 35 services per week.

 The Bundaberg Airport has a kiosk facility that provides light refreshments for passengers and visitors.